amor71/LiuAlgoTrader/docs/source/Under-the-hood.rst

 with as many events as possible given limited hardware capabilities.

-It is designed to be communications hands-free framework for strategy developers, elevating the need to worry about communication disconnects or understanding of low level considerations specifically in a language like Python which is not high throughput in nature.
+It is designed to be hands-free framework for strategy developers, elevating the need to worry about communication disconnects or understanding low level considerations.

 Understanding the multiprocessing approach
 ------------------------------------------